cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

     By default emacs waits until all exporting processes finish.
 It may take quite a while in some situations (for example when exporting long document to LaTeX).
-    In order to make emacs work in asynchronous mode you need to toggle this ([link 1](https://orgmode.org/manual/The-Export-Dispatcher.html), [link 2](https://superuser.com/questions/483554/org-export-run-in-background-how-to-troubleshoot)).
+    In order to make emacs work in asyncronous mode you need to toggle this ([link 1](https://orgmode.org/manual/The-Export-Dispatcher.html), [link 2](https://superuser.com/questions/483554/org-export-run-in-background-how-to-troubleshoot)).

     One way is to do it each time when exporting: after pressing `C-c C-e` you